-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Ryan Phillippe

-Two days after her birthday on September 9, the dad-of-three shared a cute polaroid collage of Ava as a toddler making funny faces with her pops.
+Two days after his daughter Ava's birthday on September 9, the dad-of-three shared a cute Polaroid collage of her as a toddler making funny faces with her pops.

 Photo: